-designation) must receive approval of the community Heritage Preservation Commission, consistent with the standards for solar energy systems on historically designated buildings published by the U.S. Department of Interior.
+Heritage Preservation Commission, consistent with the standards for solar energy systems on historically designated buildings published by the U.S. Department of Interior.

-F. Plan Approval Required - All solar energy systems shall require administrative plan approval by Model Community zoning official.

-- 1. Plan Applications Plan applications for solar energy systems shall be accompanied by toscale horizontal and vertical (elevation) drawings.
+- F. Plan Approval Required All solar energy systems shall require administrative plan approval by Model Community zoning official. - 1.
+Plan Applications Plan applications for solar energy systems shall be accompanied by to-scale horizontal and vertical (elevation) drawings.
 The drawings must show the location of the system on the building or on the property for a ground-mount system, including the property lines. - a.
-Pitched Roof Mounted Solar Energy Systems For all roof-mounted systems other than a flat roof the elevation must show the highest finished slope of the solar collector and the slope of the finished roof surface on which it is mounted. - b.
+Pitched Roof Mounted Solar Energy Systems -For all roof-mounted systems other than a flat roof the elevation must show the highest finished slope of the solar collector and the slope of the finished roof surface on which it is mounted. - b.
 Flat Roof Mounted Solar Energy Systems For flat roof applications a drawing shall be submitted showing the distance to the roof edge and any parapets on the building and shall identify the height of the building on the street frontage side, the shortest distance of the system from the street frontage edge of the building, and the highest finished height of the solar collector above the finished surface of the roof. - 2.
-Plan Approvals Applications that meet the design requirements of this ordinance, and do not require an administrative variance, shall be granted administrative approval by the zoning official and shall not require Planning Commission review.
-Plan approval does not indicate compliance with Building Code or Electric Code. - G. Approved Solar Components Electric solar energy system components must have a UL or equivalent listing and solar hot water systems must have an SRCC rating. - H. Compliance with Building Code All active solar energy systems shall meet approval of local building code officials, consistent with the State of Iowa Building Code, and solar thermal systems shall comply with HVAC-related requirements of the Energy Code. - I. Compliance with State Electric Code All photovoltaic systems shall comply with the Iowa State Electric Code. - J. Compliance with State Plumbing Code Solar thermal systems shall comply with applicable lowa State Plumbing Code requirements. - K. Utility Notification All grid-intertie solar energy systems shall comply with the interconnection requirements of the electric utility.
-Off-grid systems are exempt from this requirement. - V. Principal Uses Model Community encourages the development of commercial or utility scale solar energy systems where such systems present few land use conflicts with current and future development patterns.
-Ground-mounted solar energy systems that are the principal use on the development lot or lots are conditional uses in selected districts. - A. Solar gardens Model Community permits the development of community solar gardens, subject to the following standards and requirements: - 1.
-Rooftop gardens permitted Rooftop community systems are permitted in all districts where buildings are permitted.
+Plan Approvals Applications that meet the design requirements of this ordinance shall be granted administrative approval by the zoning official and shall not require Planning Commission review.
+Plan approval does not indicate compliance with Building Code or Electric Code. - G. Approved Solar Components Electric solar energy system components must have a UL or equivalent listing and solar hot water systems must have an SRCC rating. - H. Compliance with Building Code All solar energy systems shall meet approval of local building code officials, consistent with the State of Minnesota Building Code, and solar thermal systems shall comply with HVAC-related requirements of the Energy Code. - I. Compliance with State Electric Code All photovoltaic systems shall comply with the Minnesota State Electric Code.